mwerle/Oolite_old/README.txt

-   Core           Files that are compiled on all platforms SDL            Files that are only compiled for platforms that use SDL Cocoa          Files that are only compiled on Mac OS X without SDL tools             Various tools for preparing files, builds, releases etc.
+   Core           Files that are compiled on all platforms SDL            Files that are only compiled for platforms that use SDL Cocoa          Files that are only compiled on Mac OS X without SDL BSDCompat      Support for BSDisms that gnu libc doesn't have (strl*) tools             Various tools for preparing files, builds, releases etc.

 3. Building